cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 "172800s"
 ```

 That is two days, which is too long to wait for CLI tests.
-Choose another value, perhaps 10 minutes, i.e. `"600s"`.
+Choose another value, perhaps 10 minutes (i.e. `"600s"`).
 Update it in place in the genesis:

 <CodeGroup>